buildpacks/rfcs/text/0000-additional-app-metadata.md

 - It is not presently possible to set this metadata using buildpacks.
 - Deploying with Docker or other container orchestrators, the system can use this information to more easily run images.
+- To support Prometheus' or Grafana Agent's Docker Service Discovery.
+The exposed port will be used to scrape metrics.
+If you don't expose (or map) your port, the service discovery doesn't find the container.

 # What it is
 [what-it-is]: #what-it-is